Music in Me

 - at least 3 years K–6 classroom music teaching experience

-- principal approval to participate in the program
+- principal approval to participate in the program.

 Mentors are required to submit the following 3 items to support their application:

-- A short 2-minute video demonstrating a song and explaining an activity that can be used with students.
+- a short 2-minute video demonstrating a song and explaining an activity that can be used with students.

-- A recent program or unit of work.
+- a recent program or unit of work.

 Successful applicants will be provided with more detailed information in the program acceptance paperwork.